 In this example, the “Season” node’s possible states are:

-The “Rain” node’s states are:
+Similarly, the “Rain” node’s states are:

 - It’s raining